-When we are done, I feel the people walk away understanding Medicare and can start to plan for the costs of Medicare - now or in the future when they retire.
+When we are done, I feel the people walk away understanding Medicare and can start to plan for the costs of Medicare.

 This helps them when meeting with an Everence advisor to discuss planning for retirement.
 I always say, "How can anyone make an informed decision without all the proper information on Medicare, its pieces and its costs?"

 Maria Angelucci, CSA, CLTC, is a Financial Services Representative in the Everence office in Souderton, Pennsylvania.